 Roger Weber has worn several hats during his 36-year career at WDIV.
 He has been a morning news anchor and Lansing Bureau Chief.
 But Roger’s primary job of general assignment reporter has put him in the middle of Detroit's biggest stories.
 His major assignments have included the 1980 Republican Convention, the crash of Flight 255 and the bankruptcies of GM, Chrysler, and the City of Detroit.
 Roger has covered several high profile trials of defendants like Jack Kevorkian, Nathaniel Abraham, Stephen Grant, Sandra Lane and Sam Riddle.

 In addition to those high impact stories, Roger enjoys covering unusual people and places “off the beaten trail.”
-He occasionally puts those reports into rhyme, and obligingly sends copies of his poems to Channel 4 viewers.
+Roger has won Emmy and Murrow awards for his reporting.

-Roger has won an Emmy for his writing skills.
-He spent over ten years teaching broadcast writing at Oakland University, and is proud to say that several of his students now work with him at Local 4.
+He spent over ten years teaching broadcast writing at Oakland University, and is proud to say that several of his students have worked with him at Local 4.